paulsuh/pytest-scenario-files/README.md

 each file can contain multiple test cases.
 The data files can be in JSON or YAML format.

-An additional issue with the basic pytest parameterization API is the way the user must provide the parameters.
+An additional issue with the basic pytest parameterization API is how the user must provide the parameters.
 First all of the test case fixture names in a list, followed by a list of lists with the values the fixtures will take on, and then an optional list of test case id's.
-Since the labels, values, and id's are in separate lists it can be difficult to keep track of which fixture corresponds to which value if you have many of them, and also which group of values corresponds to which test id.
-The file structure uses a dict to keep the test id and the data values together for human readability.
+Since the labels, values, and test case id's are in separate lists it can be difficult to keep track of which fixture corresponds to which value if you have many of them, and also which group of values corresponds to which test id.
+The file structure uses a dict to keep the test case id's, fixture names, and data values together in a way that is easier on the human brain.

 ### Features

-- Loads data for tests from files
+- Loads data for tests from files into fixtures
 - Multiple test data sets may be in one file
 - There may be multiple data files for each test
-- Data files may load data from fixtures in other files
+- Fixtures may refer to fixtures in other files
 - Intuitive and sane data file structure

 ### Compatibility